Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 After months of failed negotiations — Javier insisted the fence was within his boundary according to a survey he commissioned, while Maria vehemently disagreed based on an older city property map — Maria filed for arbitration in April 2023, seeking $25,000 in compensation for loss of property value and the cost to remove and replace the fence.

-The Arbitration Process: The arbitration hearing was convened in June 2023 under Miami-Dade County’s real estate dispute guidelines.
-Arbitrator Sandra Ruiz, a former judge with 20 years of experience in property law, reviewed both parties’ evidence, including two competing surveys, sworn affidavits from neighbors, and expert testimony from a licensed surveyor.
+The arbitration process: The arbitration hearing was convened in June 2023 under Miami-Dade County’s real estate dispute guidelines.
+Arbitrator the claimant, a former judge with 20 years of experience in property law, reviewed both parties’ evidence, including local businessesmpeting surveys, sworn affidavits from neighbors, and expert testimony from a licensed surveyor.

 Notably, Javier’s survey was conducted by a private firm hired post-fence construction, while Maria’s map was based on official county records last updated in 2015.
 Ms. Ruiz had to weigh the credibility and timing of the evidence, as well as the impact of the fence on Maria’s property rights.